 Diagnosis of a chronic disease can be a tough pill to swallow.
 According to the National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP), heart disease and stroke account for a third of all deaths in the United States each year.
 Other conditions like diabetes and COPD can bring big, scary life changes, too.

-On top of these challenges, in the past, being diagnosed with chronic conditions usually meant rigorous treatments or lengthy hospital stays.
+In addition to these challenges, in the past, being diagnosed with chronic conditions usually meant rigorous treatments or lengthy hospital stays.
 RPM programs reduce these inconveniences in a way that can give people more confidence in their treatment.
 Daily communication with providers and the ability to monitor one’s own health with smartphone apps also help nurture a sense of empowerment and hope.

 RPM patient benefit #6: Better patient-clinician relationships.